-(10 points per assignment, 30% of final grade)
+(10 points per assignment, 20% of final grade)

 Every Thursday (except for the first week), we will complete an assignment during class.
-If you miss either Tuesday or Thursday of the week this assignment is due without previously communicating, we will subtract 5 points from the assignment per unexcused absence.
+If you are not present in-person for Thursday's assignment, we will subtract 5 points from the assignment for an unexcused absence.